ghi-electronics/Docs/tinyclr/downloads.md

 Status | Meaning
 --- | ---
 Production | Ready to be used commercially.
-RC | Release Candidate, stable and can be field tested.
-Beta | No more major changes, use for development.
-Alpha | Use for trying things out and providing feedback.
+Preview | Preview of the next release, not quite ready for production use.
+Alpha | Bleeding edge development that will frequently change.
 Major changes to come.

 # Visual Studio Project System
 The extension is what gets loaded on Visual Studio to allow it to communicate with a TinyCLR OS device.
 It also includes project templates.